AppliedDeepLearning2024/ToxicML/README.md

 | SAGE 3-32, transfer      | 0.99493             | 1.46699            | 3.78525   |

+Overall we can see that transfer learning did have a small effect on the performance of our models, the performance could be greatly improved if we used an even larger dataset of molecules with similar tasks and trained them on molecule-level features, that can easily be computed using Rdkit.
+The downside is that pretraining on large molecular datasets can be resource-intensive, especially with advanced GNN architectures.

 #### Custom graph encodings

 |model         |F1               |Recall          |Precision       |
 |--------------|-----------------|----------------|----------------|